DaJoker29/worldbuilding-project-omd/Session 64 - 05.22.2025.md

 - Pidlwick opens another room.
 Giant frog thing appears and we fight it again.

 **How great would thiis group be if we built trust and worked as a team?**

+**Next Session**: Ask everyone when the last time they shit themselves.